 In our Spring 2019 student survey, students requested that our group study rooms be renovated.
 As part of the Library's strategic plan to "continuously seek to increase/renovate collaboration and quiet space," five first-floor group study rooms were renovated in 2020 with new paint, furniture, and technology including screens with Air Media wireless presentation technology.
 We hope to add those same improvements to the rest of the study rooms.

 When you make a gift to Atkins Library, you invest in the future success of the 30,000 students we serve as well as help us support the research efforts of our renowned faculty.
 One high-impact funding project for Atkins is the refurbishing of study rooms.
-The cost is $8,000 per room, which can be spread over three annual payments.
+The rooms were repainted in summer 2022, but need essential technologies like digital displays.
+The cost to update the technology is $8,000 per room, which can be spread over three annual payments.

 Atkins Library seeks donations to support the purchase of emerging and prevalent technologies and equipment that can be circulated from or incorporated into Area 49 and our other services and spaces (including study rooms) for students to use in their coursework and to prepare them for future employment.
 We must continuously refresh and update the equipment we offer to students to keep up with wear and tear and changes in technologies.
 We want to work towards an endowment for this purpose.
 Atkins is every UNC Charlotte student's source for technology learning, experimentation, ideation, creation, and mastery.The library makes available the technologies that students incorporate into their academic work and prepare to use in the workplace.